-If you need to be on a full liquid diet for a long time, you can do some things to get more calories.
+If you need to be on a full liquid diet for a long time, you will need to be under the care of dietitian.
 Ask your doctor if you can eat these foods together to add calories:

 - Nonfat dry milk added to your drinks